Polycarbonate Injection Moulding

 Washable parts, heat-resistant and food-safe components

-Thanks to these applications, polycarbonate injection molding stands out as a highly effective solution for demanding production environments.
+Thanks to these applications, polycarbonate injection moulding stands out as a highly effective solution for demanding production environments.

 Contact us

-To meet the growing complexity and performance demands of modern plastic components, several advanced molding techniques have been developed specifically for polycarbonate.
-These methods are designed to overcome common limitations in traditional injection molding—such as surface imperfections, stress concentration, or uneven wall thickness—and to optimize the final part for function, form, and durability.
+To meet the growing complexity and performance demands of modern plastic components, several advanced moulding techniques have been developed specifically for polycarbonate.
+These methods are designed to overcome common limitations in traditional injection moulding—such as surface imperfections, stress concentration, or uneven wall thickness—and to optimize the final part for function, form, and durability.

-• One of the most widely used techniques is RH&C (Rapid Heating & Cooling), which allows dynamic control of the mold temperature during the injection cycle.
-By rapidly heating the mold before injection and cooling it immediately after, this method significantly improves the surface finish, eliminates weld lines, and enhances the transparency of optical-grade components.
+• One of the most widely used techniques is RH&C (Rapid Heating & Cooling), which allows dynamic control of the mould temperature during the injection cycle.
+By rapidly heating the mould before injection and cooling it immediately after, this method significantly improves the surface finish, eliminates weld lines, and enhances the transparency of optical-grade components.

-• Compression Molding, though less common in high-volume production, is ideal for reducing internal stress and eliminating sink marks in thick-walled parts.
-It involves partially filling the mold with resin and then compressing it under pressure to reach the final shape, enabling better material distribution.
+• Compression Moulding, though less common in high-volume production, is ideal for reducing internal stress and eliminating sink marks in thick-walled parts.
+It involves partially filling the mould with resin and then compressing it under pressure to reach the final shape, enabling better material distribution.

 Polycarbonate Injection Molding